 - Do they have any friends or family who could be interested in your services?

 This last point is crucial.
 Referrals play a huge role in generating new revenue and growing your business.
 A word-of-mouth referral is far more valuable than any digital marketing technique.

 Offering discounts on your existing client’s fee, or any other added bonus, is another simple way to encourage referrals.

 - What has changed since your first meeting?

 - Have you both implemented your feedback from the last meeting?

 - Are they closer to their end goal?

 This meeting is a perfect opportunity to build on your client relationship, and evaluate your progress as a team.
 Plus, if you’ve devised any other incentives for referrals, now is a good time to share them with your client.

-Regular meetups with your clients shows you care, not just about their money, but about them as human beings.
-They are perfect chances to inject a little motivation, take onboard feedback and grow yourself as a personal trainer too.
+Regular meetups with your clients show you care, not just about their money, but about them as human beings.
+They are perfect chances to inject a little motivation, take onboard feedback, and grow yourself as a personal trainer too.

 If you’ve always struggled with how to retain personal training clients, by now you should have a good idea of what you’re doing wrong (and right).
 Building on this advice, and implementing these strategies into your own business model can put you on the path to retention success.
 You, your clients, and your business will all reap the benefits of retention excellence.